AN 1102 Human Histology

-Gross human anatomy is explored, with the focus on the back, upper limb, head and neck regions.
+Gross human anatomy is explored, with the focus on the back and lower limb regions.
 Particular emphasis is placed on the relationships between the structure and function of the neuromuscular and skeletal systems, from infancy through childhood, puberty, adolescence, adulthood and old age, and the clinical significance of these structures to the practicing chiropractor.

 CD 1201 Introductory Diagnosis for Chiropractic Practice I

-Students are introduced to history taking and physical examination techniques for the vital signs, head and neck, sinuses, nose and mouth, ear and hearing, eye and vision, skin, hair and nails.
+History taking and physical examination techniques for the vital signs, head and neck, sinuses, nose and mouth, ear and hearing, eye and vision, skin, hair and nails are introduced.
 The general principles of clinical diagnosis are explored.